BirchM93/Project/README.md

     -   Allows users to click on each of the links in the navbar which will take them to the section they require.
     -   Navbar feature will show in all sections.
-    -   Login button will take you to the login page (more info on Login Page feature).
+    -   Login button will take you to the login page (more info on Login Page featured below).
     -   By clicking on the logo on the left hand side will bring you back to the home page.

 -   #### Home Page